PatrykP3/ExchangeRates/README.md

+This is an experiment on limits of refactoring based on https://github.com/izabelagorzela/ExchangeRates.

+Original description:

 The application is dedicated for exchange rate downloading from Api NBP (http://api.nbp.pl/) and performing statistical operations on them.
 The application demands three parameters: currency code (for example USD), date from and date to in format RRRR-MM-DD (standard ISO 8601).

 The application uses the lombok library.
 IDE then requires lombok plugin.